markNZed/TaskFlow/README.md

 * React Processor runs React in a web browser
 * RxJS Processor runs RxJS on a server

 The Processors communicate with the Hub using websocket.
-A Processor be composed of multiple Nodes.
+A Processor may be composed of multiple Nodes.

 The React Processor (user interface) provides a kernel for evaluating Task functions and generic web functionality (e.g., current user location).
 User input may change Task state and start new Tasks.
 The React Processor runs in a web browser using the React Javascript library with Material UI (MUI) user interface components.